bengal865/2425-python/variables-data-types/instructions2.md

 - [Python strings](https://www.w3schools.com/python/python_strings.asp)
 - [How to concatenate strings in Python](https://www.w3schools.com/python/python_strings_concatenate.asp)

-## Project Tasks

-- Read instructions and review the project resources
+## Writing Your Script

+- Show you know how to *concatenate* strings
+    - Assign your first and last name to two string variables
-- Create a GitHub repo named: **repo name**
+    - Create a third variable `full_name`
-    - Upload your project files to the repo
+    - Use the concatenation operator (+) to assign your first and last names to the variable `full_name`
-    - Submit the URL to your repo on Google Classroom
+    - Then tell Python to use *f-strings* to print your first name in a sentence, your last name in a sentence, and your full name in a sentence